ethereum/hive/simulators/ethereum/engine/README.md

 - Multiple New Payloads Extending Canonical Chain:
 Send 80 valid NewPayload directives extending the canonical chain.
 Only one of the payloads is selected using ForkchoiceUpdated directive.

-- Out of Order Payload Execution:
+- Consecutive Payload Execution:
 Launch a first client and produce N payloads.
-Launch a second client and send payloads (NewPayload) in reverse order (N, N - 1, ..., 1).
+Launch a second client and send payloads (NewPayload) consecutive order skipping ForkchoiceUpdated calls.
-The payloads should be ACCEPTED/SYNCING, and the last payload should be VALID (since payload 1 successfully links the chain with the Genesis).
+The payloads should be validated correctly.

 - Valid NewPayload->ForkchoiceUpdated on Syncing Client:
 Skip sending NewPayload to the client, but send the ForkchoiceUpdated to this missing payload, which will send the client to Syncing, then send the valid payload.
 Response should be either `ACCEPTED` or `SYNCING`.